wsargent/toodledo/README.txt

 and retrieve your userid.
 You will need this for setup.

+Build the gem. 'gem build toodledo.gemspec'

 Then, install toodledo.
-This is either 'gem install toodledo' or 'sudo gem install toodledo' depending on your platform.
+This is either 'gem install toodledo-1.3.6.gem' or 'sudo gem install toodledo-1.3.6.gem' depending on your platform.

 Then, type 'toodledo setup' and enter your userid and password in the spaces provided.
 Then save the file, and you're good to go.